Anthony-A-Perez/svgLogoMaker/README.md

 # SVG Logo Generator

-This is a command line app for those who would like to create a simple SVG logo with cust0m color and three character text.
+This is a command line app for those who would like to create a simple SVG logo with custom color and three character text.

 ## Deployment